vivienzou1/Task/README.md

 To train the model, we suggested in ipython by jupyter notebook:
 * Run `Knn_Classifier_91%.py`

-The global accuracy for the KNN classifier is around 91% to 90.4% depended on convergence degree.
+The global accuracy for the KNN classifier is around 91% to 90.4% depended on convergence degree in hundreds of iteration.